 For example, a homebuyer with a freeze on their credit report might be asked by the lender to temporarily lift that freeze.
 What the home buyer hears is something different: to cancel the credit freeze.
 If the buyer cancels the freeze, it could cause a new credit report to be generated that could produce a lower FICO score.

-In that event a new closing disclosure would need to be drawn to reflect the higher mortgage interest rate.
-A 1/4 point jump from 4% to 4.25% on a $300,000 loan results in paying more than $15,000 extra over the term of a 30-year loan.
+In that event, a new closing disclosure would need to be drawn to reflect the higher mortgage interest rate.
+A quarter-point jump from 4% to 4.25% on a $300,000 loan results in paying more than $15,000 extra over the term of a 30-year loan.

-On top of this problem, some borrowers upon checking credit reports, find an item that is incorrect.
-The time to try to correct a problem is before you are in contract to buy a home, not during the contract period.
+On top of this problem, some borrowers—upon checking credit reports—find an item that is incorrect.
+The time to try to correct a problem is before you are under contract to buy a home, not during the contract period.
 But the error is glaring you in the face, right there on your computer screen, and all you have to do to dispute the error is to click the mouse.

 - Do not establish new credit.
 Cash-back cards offered out of the blue to you?
-Delete those emails, shred the reply forms or wait until after your transaction has closed to accept new credit.
+Delete those emails, shred the reply forms, or wait until after your transaction has closed to accept new credit.